 Using hydroxytryptophan to reduce appetite and achieve weight loss

-Carbohydrates increase serotonin levels in the brain, so increasing serotonin levels, such as 5-HTP supplementation, can mitigate carbohydrate cravings and appetite, helping to sustain dietary interventions and loss of weight.
+Carbohydrates increase serotonin levels in the brain, so increasing serotonin levels, such as 5-HTP supplementation, can mitigate carbohydrate cravings and appetite, helping sustain dietary interventions and loss of weight.

-In small clinical trials, 5-HTP supplementation in obese women produced no changes in the mood but decreased food intake and weight loss.
+In small clinical trials, 5-HTP supplementation in obese women produced no changes in mood but decreased food intake and weight loss.

-In the obesity and weight loss intervention studies, up to 900 mg or 8 mg/kg of body weight of 5-HTP was used safely for 2 weeks, although side effects of nausea and vomiting were reported.
+In the obesity and weight loss intervention studies, up to 900 mg or 8 mg/kg of body weight of 5-HTP was used safely for two weeks, although side effects of nausea and vomiting were reported.

 Use of hydroxytryptophan for successful dietary intervention in type II diabetes

-In a 2-week clinical trial involving 25 overweight diabetic subjects without dietary restrictions, subjects receiving 5-HTP had reduced caloric, carbohydrate, and fat intake compared to placebo
+In a 2-week clinical trial involving 25 overweight, diabetic subjects without dietary restrictions, subjects receiving 5-HTP had reduced caloric, carbohydrate, and fat intake compared to placebo.

 Hydroxytryptophan bridges neurotoxic tryptophan metabolites.
-Tryptophan can be converted to kynurenic acid and quinolinic acid, which are implicated in psychiatric disorders such as schizophrenia, anxiety, depression, and attention deficit hyperactivity disorder.
+Tryptophan can be converted to kynurenic acid and quinolinic acid, implicated in psychiatric disorders such as schizophrenia, anxiety, depression, and attention deficit hyperactivity disorder.
 Like most medications, the administration of Deanxit can cause adverse effects, although they do not occur in all patients.

 Side Effects and Safety Profile of Hydroxytryptophan